 The correct and timely diagnosis of a medical condition, injury, or illness is critical for a patient’s recovery.
-If a doctor makes a diagnostic error, this can lead to incorrect treatment or no treatment at all.
+If a doctor makes a diagnostic error or a missed diagnosis, this can lead to incorrect treatment or no treatment at all.
 Wrongful diagnosis can make a patient’s condition worse and even lead to wrongful death.

 If you believe you or a loved one is the victim of wrongful diagnosis in Morgantown, West Virginia, discuss your right to file a medical malpractice lawsuit with the attorneys at Robinette Legal Group, PLLC.
 You may be entitled to financial compensation.
 We can help you move forward.

 Wrongful diagnosis falls under the umbrella of medical malpractice law.
 This is a complicated practice area that requires specialized legal and medical knowledge.
 It is in your best interests to hire a skilled and experienced medical malpractice lawyer to represent you during a diagnostic error case.
 A law firm will have connections to medical experts and other qualified professionals to help you build a stronger case.
 A lawyer can handle the complicated legal aspects of your case for you while you and your family focus on healing after a harmful diagnostic error.

 Wrongful diagnosis means that a physician did not correctly diagnose a patient’s condition, did not make any diagnosis, or did not make the diagnosis within a reasonable amount of time.
 Wrongful diagnosis can refer to many diagnostic errors, including:

 Diagnostic errors can occur at many different stages of the patient’s care.
 The party responsible for the error may be the attending physician, a specialist, an x-ray technician or radiologist, the professional who interpreted the test results, the manufacturer of the diagnostic equipment, or the hospital.

 Can You File a Lawsuit for Wrongful Diagnosis?